+Book a holiday to Puglia, one of the most charming regions of Italy.
 Tucked away from mass tourism sits undiscovered Puglia, boasting golden beaches, cuisine dictated by seasons with an abundance of delicious locally grown produce, quirky villages and glittering sunshine.
 The "bread basket of Italy" is a haven to those seeking quintessential Italian experiences.

-both Italian and foreign, though there is still plenty of quiet spots.
-For centuries it was a strategic province, colonized, invaded and conquered by just about every major power of the day – from the Greeks through to the Spanish.
+both Italian and foreign each year, though there is still plenty of quiet spots.
+For centuries it was a strategic province, colonised, invaded and conquered by just about every major power of the day – from the Greeks through to the Spanish.
 With the sea on two sides

 houses, olive groves and orchards, blue sea and beaches, plenty of sunshine and excellent cuisine add to the essence of real Italy.
 You’ll find the biggest collection of trulli

 The main towns and cities include Bari - the regional capital, Brindisi - a bustling port town, and beautiful Lecce referred to as the ‘Florence of the South’.
 Puglia also has some uniquely delightful small towns, such as the photogenic town of Ostuni, also known as the 'wedding cake town' earning it's

 If you have only seen small olive groves before, the endless 'forests' of olive trees come as a surprising sight with the countryside blanketed with more than 50 million olive trees.